Grade 12

 AP French Language

 The course is designed to have students understand and achieve a level of spoken and written French comprehensible to any native readers and speakers of the French language, in a variety of contexts authentic sources.
 It will allow students to become proficient in reading, writing, speaking and listening in preparation for the AP French Language Exam and for further studies of the language.
 The course content reflects intellectual interests shared by students and teachers: social current events, literature, sports etc. Assessment will be based on listening and reading comprehension, speaking and writing skills developed in class and or through assignments and tests.
-Reference book (among a variety of customized material)

 - Allons au delà, Pearson Education 2012